YosefLab/CZI-Immuneaging/README.md

 ## <a name="processing"></a> Data Processing

 This section documents the pipeline for data processing (post-alignment processing of libraries and sample-level integration).
-Data processing should be performed by data owners in a sandbox environment (on a local machine), which allows to fine tune processing configurations.
-Once such configurations are curated by a data owner, they can be uploaded to the S3 bucket into a queue, from which a system admin from the Yosef group will execute the processing (i.e., based on the configurations provided by the data owners).
+Data processing should be performed by data owners in a sandbox environment (on their own local machine or server), which allows to fine tune processing configurations.
+Once such configurations are curated by a data owner, they can be uploaded to the S3 bucket into a queue, from which a system admin from the Yosef group will execute the final processing (i.e., based on the configurations provided by the data owners) to generate the processed data files and make them downloadable for other users in the project.
 This process is detailed below.

 ### <a name="processing_prerequisites"></a> Prerequisites

 First, Download anaconda with python >= 3.7.
-Second, get the .yml file of the latest version of the python environment from <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/tree/main/envs">here</a> (i.e. immune_aging.py_env.*.yml where * is the latest version available), and use it to set up a new conda environment via terminal.
+Second, get the .yml file of the latest version of the python environment from <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/tree/main/envs">here</a> (i.e., immune_aging.py_env.*.yml where * is the latest version available), and use it to set up a new conda environment via terminal.

 For example:
 ```